tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

       different kinds of shapes like Circles, Squares, Triangles and Line Segments as `BoardObject` objects.
 * Add Persistence Support Functions at the Server Side
-    * Write a function to take a filepath, serialize the Board State and store it as a file at the filepath provided.
+    * Write a function to take a Serialized Board State String and a Board ID and store the Board State as a file at the filepath provided.
-    * Write a function to take a filepath, read the serialized string from the file at that filepath and deserialize it into the board state.
+    * Write a function to take a Board ID, read the serialized String from the file containing that String.
 * Add Utility Classes
     * Add utility classes for Angle, BoardId, BrushRadius, Dimension, Filepath, Intensity, ObjectId, Pixel, Port, Position, Radius, Timestamp, UserId and